p-mng/goscrobble/README.md

 A simple, cross-platform music scrobbler daemon.
 Inspired by audio software like PulseAudio and PipeWire, it can be configured to connect different _sources_ (e.g., media players) and _sinks_ (e.g., last.fm).

 > [!WARNING]
 > This project is still beta software.
-Features may break without warning (especially on macOS), scrobbling may be unreliable, and the config file format is subject to change.
+Features may break without warning, scrobbling may be unreliable, and the config file format is subject to change.
 Use at your own risk.
 >
 > **Note:** This README refers to the `main` branch.
 To view the README for a specific version, check out the corresponding tagged commit.